blueskyletters/blueskyletters.github.io/_posts/2020-08-01-things-fall-apart-chinua-achebe.md

 In total, the novel is an interesting read, though sometimes I felt that it got a little monotonous.

 Goodreads rating: 3.7/5                     My Rating: 4/5

+## Summary (with spoilers)

+The novel is divided into three parts.

+Part 1 :                                                                                                                          Okonkwo is a famous wrestler in the village of Okonkwo.
+He is famous across lands for his strength, hardworking nature and fierce masculinity.
+His father Unoka was a very lazy man who died a shameful death with many unpaid debt.
+He wasn't even given the honour of a proper burial.
+Okonkwo detested his father and put in a lot of effort to erase the shameful legacy of his father.
+So, he started to work hard at a very young age and